 Is it time to buy a new printer or copier for your business?
 Before making this big purchase, you'll want to know how long the machine is likely to last.
 Also, what should you know prior to purchase that'll help ensure your device can survive as long as possible?

 Frequently, manufacturers like to say a printer should last around seven years, give or take, depending on the specific model.
-However—as with most things in life—it's a little more complicated than that.
-That's because a printer's lifespan is tightly tied to how well you care for the device itself, as well as by choosing the perfect one for your specific needs.
+However, as with most things in life, it's a little more complicated than that.
+That's because a printer's lifespan is tightly tied to how well you care for the device itself, as well as by choosing the perfect printer for your specific needs.

 Ultimately, many variables contribute to the lifetime of your device.
 From the machine's overall quality to prioritizing proper maintenance to important security features, countless factors come into play—and most are wholly in your control.

 As mentioned above, all devices arrive with an estimated longevity.
 Often, manufacturers will suggest around a seven-year lifetime (more on that in a bit).
 Within the industry, however, a lifetime estimate is actually determined by the number of clicks per month a machine is capable of—a click meaning how many single pages are printed or copied.